 - Approach a solicitor to make a claim in the civil court or at the employment tribunal.

-If you’re facing any form of discrimination, make sure you get the justice you deserve by instructing one of our award-winning employment solicitors.
-Our solicitor’s guaranteeÂ
+If you’re facing a form of discrimination, we recommend consulting one of our solicitors.
+Our solicitor’s guarantee you:

 - A fair resolution to your case.